SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 **Room Type**

-​		This report contains the details of Room type details.you can add Room type record manually by Selecting *+Add Room Type* button on the Rom type report as mentioned in the image below.A new form will get loaded for adding Room Type record.Enter all necessary details such as Room Type,description,Furniture and Quantity.After entering all the details click on submit button,After submitting the record added room type details will get reflected on Room type report.
+​		This report contains the details of Room type details.you can add Room type record manually by Selecting *+Add Room Type* button on the Room type report as mentioned in the image below.A new form will get loaded for adding Room Type record.Enter all necessary details such as Room Type,description,Furniture and Quantity.After entering all the details click on submit button,After submitting the record added room type details will get reflected on Room type report.

- ​     For Changing the design of room type for single room type,click on the *COD* button as mentioned in the below image.After selection the COD button, a new form will get loaded for chagind the design for Room type.There are two process for changing the design of the room , they are *Adjustment Existing Furniture* and *Add new furniture*.
+ ​     For Changing the design of room type for single room type,click on the *COD* button as mentioned in the below image.After selection the COD button, a new form will get loaded for chagind the design for Room type.There are two process for changing the design of the room , they are *Adjustment Existing Furniture* and *Add new furniture*, after selecting the process fill all the necessary fileds such as furniture,No of Furniture and adjustment etc.After entering all the details click on submit button.Room type design will be changed for that particular room type.

+ ​     For Changing the design of room type for *Multiple Room Type*,Select all Room type records that you want to change design,after selecting the required room type,Click on the *Bulk COD* button which is mentioned in the image below.After clicking on *Bulk COD* button,a new form will get loaded will look as shown in the image.
+​     There are two process for changing the design of the room , they are *Adjustment Existing Furniture* and *Add new furniture*, after selecting the process fill all the necessary fileds such as furniture,No of Furniture and adjustment etc.After entering all the details click on submit button.Room type design will be changed for that particular room type.

+​     Room Type Records Shows the detials of furniture details for a particular room type,For viewing only furniture details you can check *Room type - Furniture* Report which shown in the image below.

+​     *Bulk Room Type COD* and *Room Type COD* items report are present in Report which is highlighted in image below.

+**Rooms**

+​		Rooms Report contains the details of Rooms that are present in Project.For Adding each room manually click on *+Add Room* Button on the report as mentioned in the image below.Aftert selecting add room button,a new form will get loaded which will look as shown in the image.Please fill all the details such as Buliding,Room type,Floor details,Room Number.After entering all the details click on submit button.Then this rooms will get added in Rooms Report.

+​		For Changing the room type for multiple record,Select the records that room type need to changed,After selecting required records click on *Change room type* button as mentioned in the image below.After clicking on *change room type* button,a new form will get loaded will look as shown in the image.Enter details of Adjust room type and click on submit button.After Clicking on submit button the changes will be made for all the selected rooms.

+​		For Unpicking rooms for Mulitple records,Select the records that needs to be unpicked,After selecting required records click on *Unpick Room* button as mentioned in the image below.After clicking on *Unpick Room* button.All Furniture in the room will be unpicked for the selected records.

 ##### Project Wizard